Pornography addiction: signs, causes, and statistics

 What are the risk factors for pornography addiction?

 The increasing exposure of children and teenagers to internet pornography contributes to the rise in porn addiction.
-Experts say the median age of first exposure continues to fall and is now around 11 or 12 years old.
+A 2021 study by Christina Camilleri et al. published in Frontiers in Psychology, found that a significant proportion of college students have reportedly started using pornography at an earlier age.
+It was reported that males are initially exposed to pornography between the age of 9 and 13, whereas females, at the adolescent years of 14 and 17.
 Early exposure to porn is associated with increased porn viewing and addiction later in life.
 If left untreated, it can be traumatizing and can result in a wide array of mental health issues.

-Lastly, compulsive pornography use has also been associated with negative mood states or the existence of other mental health issues that may play a role in porn addiction, including anxiety disorder, depression, and poor impulse control, among several others.
+Lastly, compulsive pornography use has also been associated with negative mood states or the existence of other mental health issues that may play a role in porn addiction, including anxiety disorder, depression, and poor impulse control.
+According to a 2019 study by Nicholas C. Borgogna et al. of the University of South Alabama published in Sexual Addiction & Compulsivity, depression was a positive indicator of problematic pornography use to escape negative thoughts and emotions.

 What are the complications of pornography addiction?